Israel's Netanyahu returns with hard-right cabinet set to expand settlements | Politics

 Netanyahu's conservative Likud party said in its guidelines for the government that it would "promote and develop settlement" on lands to which "the Jewish people has an exclusive and unassailable right".
 Most world powers deem settlements built on land captured in war illegal.

-"These guidelines constitute a dangerous escalation and will have repercussions for the region," said Nabil Abu Rudeineh, spokesperson for Palestinian President Mahmoud Abbas, said.
-The U.S. ambassador to Israel congratulated Netanyahu on getting sworn in, saying on Twitter: "Here’s to the rock solid U.S.-Israel relationship and unbreakable ties."
+"These guidelines constitute a dangerous escalation and will have repercussions for the region," said Nabil Abu Rudeineh, spokesperson for Palestinian President Mahmoud Abbas.
+U.S. President Joe Biden said he looked forward to working with Netanyahu to address regional threats, like Iran, and to promote regional peace, including with the Palestinians.

-FLARE-UP WORRIES This year has already seen some of the worst West Bank violence since 2015 as Israeli forces have cracked down on Palestinian unrest and militant attacks.

-Abbas has criticised the new government saying its "motto is extremism and apartheid".
-Such sentiments have been echoed within Israel, 21% of whose population are Arab and often identify with the Palestinians.
+"The United States will continue to support the two state solution and to oppose policies that endanger its viability or contradict our mutual interests and values," he said.
+FLARE-UP WORRIES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)